Duck: Profile and Information

 Breeding

-Most duck species reproduce once a year, choosing to do so in favourable conditions like the spring/summer or wet seasons.
+Most duck species reproduce once a year, choosing to do so in favorable conditions like the spring/summer or wet seasons.
 Ducks build a nest before breeding and, after hatching, lead their ducklings to water.

 Mother ducks are caring and protective of their young.
 Still, they may abandon some of their ducklings if they are physically stuck in a place they cannot get out of (such as nesting in an enclosed courtyard) or are not prospering because of genetic defects or sickness caused by starvation, hypothermia, or disease.